Tutorial: Digital Still Cameras

-This tutorial covers principles of digital photography in general, but refers to these Canon cameras as examples:
+This tutorial covers principles of digital photography in general, but refers to these digital still Canon cameras as examples:

 PowerShot G1, G5, Pro1, Rebel XT